AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

 http://localhost:1987/api/v1/processimage?imageName=fjord&desiredWidth=900&desiredHeight=700

-This will result in creating a resized image of the "fjor" image located in the `assets/images/full`, with a 900 pixels width and 700 pixels height.
+This will result in creating a resized image of the `fjor` image located in the `assets/images/full`, with a 900 pixels width and 700 pixels height.
 The processed image will be saved in the `assets/images/thumb`.

 http://localhost:1987/api/v1/processimage?imageName=all&desiredWidth=600&desiredHeight=900